zeta-chain/docs/docs/developers/omnichain/tutorials/hello.md

 https://explorer.zetachain.com/cc/tx/0x31310706ac4b33aa468e62a77d5db358e52a60dad3854210db8fc06c870186b6

-The `interact` task has sent a token transfer transaction to the TSS address on Goerli.
+The `interact` task has sent a token transfer transaction to the TSS address on Sepolia.
 The transaction contains the address of the contract on ZetaChain in the `data` field.
 ZetaChain detects the transaction and triggers the `onCrossChainCall` function of the contract.
 The `onCrossChainCall` function does nothing in this example, but you can modify it to implement your own logic.